mame0521/NLP_with_Topic_Modelling/README.md

 print("We use " + str(len(stopwords)) + " stop-words from nltk library.")
 ```

-    We use 179 stop-words from nltk library.
+ use 179 stop-words from nltk library.

-Use our defined functions to analyze (i.e. tokenize, stem) our reviews.
+Use tokenize and stem functions to analyze the reviews.

 ```python